 When you’re outfitting your dorm, you have to get creative.
-Thankfully, there’s plenty of dorm room hacks, awesome space-saving products, and smart storage solutions to assist you in taking advantage of every square inch of real estate in your new home away from home.
+Thankfully, there are plenty of dorm room storage hacks, awesome space-saving products, and smart storage solutions to assist you in taking advantage of every square inch of real estate in your new home away from home.

-Clever Tricks For Staying Sane In Your College Dorm Room
+Clever Dorm Room Storage Hacks For Your College Dorm

 When you get accepted into a college you might start dreaming about creating a comfortable and homey college dorm room – a place where you can relax after a long day of classes, hang out with friends, buckle down for those late-night study sessions, and finally sink into a cozy bed for a night of relaxing slumber.
 But dorm living can be tough.
+This can be your very first apartment.
 It’s a small space to share with another person (or more than one person), and you have to be smart about how you use your space.

 Don’t let your dorm room turn into a disorganized mess.
-Use these dorm room hacks and tricks to stay in control of your shared space.
+Use these dorm storage solutions, hacks and tricks to stay in control of your shared space.

 1. Don’t Mix Up Your Phone Charger

 College may be the first time you have to live with another person in the same room.
-Fighting with your roommate over phone chargers?
+Fighting with your roommate over phone chargers or other electronics?
 Mark yours with washi tape so you don’t get confused.

 2. Create a Unique Dry Erase Board